andreasalptun/fota/README.md

 ## TODO

+- Different keys for encryption and signing
-Improve random number generator
+- Improve random number generator
-Proper AES padding (PKCS#7)
+- Proper AES padding (PKCS#7)
+- Use RSAES-OAEP encryption RSASSA-PSS signing if size does not increase significantly
+- Investigate if PKCS1v1.5 rsa decryption can be used on server (then we dont need oaep and sha1)